SixArm/usv/README.md

 <dt>Why choose UTF over ASF for machine-only data?</dt>

 <dd>For machin-only data, such as data that never for human reading or human editing, then USV or ASV are similar because both can handle units, fields, groups, and files.

+<dt>Can USV use escaping so data content can use the special USV characters?</dt>

+<dd>No. This is a deliberate decision.
+No escaping enables USV be simpler to use, faster to parse, and clearer to standardize.
+If you have a need for escaping, for example you have data content that really does need the USV characters in the content, then please contact us because we'd like to hear about your needs.</dd>

+<dt>Can USV use whitespace before and/or after the USV characters?</dt>

+<dd>No. This is a deliberate decision.
+No special treatment of whitepace (such as spaces, tabs, newlines, etc.) enables USV be simpler to use, faster to parse, and clearer to standardize.
+In practice, programmers who read USV and edit USV do sometimes like to have surrounding whitespace, such as a newline before the USV character and a newline after the USV character; for uses such as these, the programmers can use USV as usual, then afterwards add their own whitepace handling, such as sending the parsed output to a function `trim` or `strip` or `chomp`.</dd>

 </dl>